 522 Description of Species MSEC Biological Assessment

 4.3.2 Distribution and Life History

-The Moapa dace is endemic to the upper Muddy River and its tributary thermal springs.
+The Moapa dace is endemic to the upper Muddy River and the Moapa dace's tributary thermal springs.
 Originally, this species may have inhabited up to 25 spring systems in the Warm Springs area and as much as 10 miles of stream habitat within the Moapa River.
-The Moapa dace inhabits a variety of habitats throughout its several life stages.
+The Moapa dace inhabits a variety of habitats throughout the Moapa dace's several life stages.
 As individuals age, they occupy habitats with increasing flow velocities such that larval dace are apparently limited to slackwater portions of the upper reaches of tributaries of the Moapa River, whereas adults can be found in the river's mainstem.
 The species prefers warmer temperatures (67-89.6F), and cooler temperatures in the middle portion of the Moapa River mainstem may function as a barrier to downstream movements (USFWS 1996).
-The species is omnivorous; stomach contents have included beetles, moths, butterflies, true flies, leaf hoppers, true bugs, caddisflies, mayflies, damselflies, dragonflies, worms, scuds, crustaceans, snails, filamentous algae, vascular plants, detritus and sand (Scoppettone et al. 1987, 1992).
-The dace primarily forages on drift items but will also forage on the stream or spring substrate.
+The species is omnivorous; stomach contents of the Moapa dace have included beetles, moths, butterflies, true flies, leaf hoppers, true bugs, caddisflies, mayflies, damselflies, dragonflies, worms, scuds, crustaceans, snails, filamentous algae, vascular plants, detritus and sand (Scoppettone et al. 1987, 1992).
+The Moapa dace primarily forages on drift items but will also forage on the stream or spring substrate.
 The species often forages from drift stations in large groups (up to 30 individuals).
-These sites are often characterized by overhanging vegetation or particularly deep areas (USFWS 1996).
+These sites where the Moapa dace forages are often characterized by overhanging vegetation or particularly deep areas (USFWS 1996).

 4.3.3 Threats to the Species

 Threats to the Moapa dace include habitat loss and alteration, introduction of non-native species, and parasites.
 Habitat loss and alteration has been ongoing in the Warm Springs areas for the purposes of recreational, industrial and municipal projects.
 Several headwater springs were completely channelized or diverted for use as swimming pools.
 Irrigation for agricultural purposes historically had impacts on headwater springs in the Warm Springs area, though agricultural activity in the area has declined.
 Two impoundments constructed within the Moapa River have altered habitats on both sides of the dam/weir and present barriers to movement.
 These barriers have the effect of creating genetic isolation in two stretches of the river (upstream and downstream of Nevada Power Company diversion dam; and upstream and downstream, of the Bureau of Reclamation's Cipoletti weir gaging station).
 Several species of non-native fishes have been introduced to the Moapa River.
-These fishes may compete with Moapa dace, may prey directly on the dace, and/or may spread parasites to the dace.
+These non-native fishes may compete with Moapa dace, may prey directly on the Moapa dace, and/or may spread parasites to the Moapa dace.
 Non-native species include the mosquitofish (Gambusia affinis), shortfin mollies (Poecilia mexicana), common carp (Cyprinus carpio), channel catfish (Ictalurus punctatus), largemouth bass (Micropterus salmonoides), green sunfish (Lepomis cyanellus), red shiner (Cyprinella lutrensis), fathead minnow (Pimephales promelas), black bullhead (Ameiurus melas), blue tilapia (Tilapia aurea) and Koi (C. carpio domestic var.).
-4.3.4 Critical Habitat There is no designated critical habitat for the Moapa dace.
-44 | P a g e